 Don’t Touch Your Face

 This is a hard one and I totally get that.
 Until Coronavirus I didn’t realise how often I touch my face.
 And then COVID happened and trying not to touch my face when out and about was a real struggle!

-Despite the struggle, try your best not to touch your face especially when removing your mask.
+Despite the struggle, try your best not to touch your face, especially when removing your mask.
 That part of your face has been covered for too long with a mask and your pores in that area are more open than the rest of your face.
-That means it is more susceptible towards foreign contaminants such as dirt and grime that can clog up those open pores, leading to an acne breakout the next day!
+That means it is more susceptible to foreign contaminants such as dirt and grime that can clog up those open pores, leading to an acne breakout the next day!
 So always keep in mind acne before you decide to skip on sanitising your hands before you remove your mask.

 411 On Skincare